 Conditions & Provisions: Students approved for a leave of absence are entitled to the following.

 Procedures & Limitations: Leaves of absence must be requested in writing.
-Complete the Leave of Absence Request Form and attach appropriate documentation to support the reason for your leave of absence (note the "Medical Leave" section below, if applicable).
+Complete the Leave of Absence Request Form (available on the Registrar's Form Index) and attach appropriate documentation to support the reason for your leave of absence (note the "Medical Leave" section below, if applicable).
 Please advise your department/program of your intentions prior to completing and submitting your request for a leave of absence.

 If You Have Not Registered for the semester of your leave of absence, no tuition or fees are required, unless you request access to library and other student services.